 - the testing out of the school’s policy, processes and procedures against a rigorous framework

 - recognition of the school’s commitment to best assessment practices and staff development

 - successful schools will receive a year’s free membership of the CIEA Schools Membership scheme to support ongoing development in a changing environment.

 How does it work?

-Find out more about one school's experience of the Excellence in Assessment (Schools) programme
+Read about the experiences of schools who have taken part in the Excellence in Assessment (Schools) programme

 Excellence in Assessment Schools